hanxiaomax/Learncpp_CN/docs/7-9-For-statements.md

 COPY

-Best practice
+!!! success "最佳实践"

 	Avoid `operator!=` when doing numeric comparisons in the for-loop condition.

-Off-by-one errors
+## Off-by-one errors

 One of the biggest problems that new programmers have with `for loops` (and other loops that utilize counters) are `off-by-one errors`.
 Off-by-one errorsoccur when the loop iterates one too many or one too few times to produce the desired result.